By Rick Steves

 Be ready to buy.
 Given how erratic airline pricing can be, you want to be ready to pounce on a good fare when you see it.
 Waiting to talk with your travel partner could cost you a good fare.
 As you delay, dates sell out and prices generally go up.
 Figure out in advance what constitutes a good fare, then grab it when you find it.
 Long gone are the days when you or your travel agent could put several different reservations on hold while you made a decision.

-Reserve a seat for maximum comfort.
-To avoid being squeezed in the middle of a row, pick a seat as early as possible.
-Most airlines let you choose your seat when you book (although there may be a charge for roomier seats).
+Pick a seat as early as possible.
+Most airlines let you choose your seat when you book, and most charge extra for roomier seats.
 If seat assignments aren’t available at booking, ask about the earliest possible date that you can call to request your seat (for example, 90 or 30 days before your flight) — and put it on your calendar.
-For pointers on which seats are best on specific airplanes, check out SeatGuru.
-Several airlines have an intermediate class between Economy and Business; it goes by various names, but look for something like Economy Extra.
-Seats are a bit more expensive, but they're also more comfortable (wider and with more legroom).
-These are worth considering for larger or taller travelers, or for those who get squirmy on long, intercontinental flights and can afford the extra fee.
+Larger or taller travelers may find it worth the extra cost for the extra legroom afforded by "Economy Plus" seats (or whatever your airline calls their intermediate class between Economy and Business).
+For pointers on which seats are best on specific airplanes, see SeatGuru.

 Review your ticket information carefully when you book.
-Double-check your dates, destinations, and exact spelling of your name.
+Double-check your dates, times, destinations, baggage allowance, and exact spelling of your name.
 Confirm that the name on your reservation exactly matches the one on your passport, which can be an expensive hassle to correct later.
 A simple second look can give you a chance to fix any mistakes and save you enormous headaches down the road.